-Following is the translator's response to the DEL command if NO devices of that type are present in the wireless configuration:
+Following is the translator's response to the DEL command if NO devices are present in the wireless configuration:

-THE CLRE COMMAND
+CONFIGURATION'S DEFRAGMENTATION: THE CLRE COMMAND

-If one or more devices are removed from the wireless configuration (see the DEL command), empty address "spaces" remain, e.g. take a system addressed 001, 002, 003, 004, 005.
-The device addressed 003 is deleted from the configuration so that the only addresses remaining are 001, 002, 004, 005.
-Virtually speaking, address 003 is missing on the sequence; there is a gap in the addressing.
-By performing the CLRE command (means "clear empty spaces"), the gap is removed.
-The system addresses now used are 001, 002, 003 and 004.
-Clearing the address gap/space is carried out in the Translator Module configuration and not on the main Control Panel.
-The Control Panel configuration will need to be updated to reflect the changes on completion of using the CLRE command.
+If one or more devices are removed from the wireless configuration (see the DEL command), empty address "spaces" remain on it; for example lets take a system addressed with addresses 001, 002, 003, 004 and 005; device addressed in 003 is deleted from the configuration, so 001, 002, 004 and 005 remain: virtually speaking, address 003 is missing on the sequence, there is "an empty space", the sequence is fragmented.
+By performing the CLRE (that means "clear empty spaces") command the empty space is refilled, the sequence is defragmented and reintegrated, so the new address's configuration sequence will be 001, 002, 003, and 004; devices addressed successively the 003 remain, obviously, still configured, but are re-addressed with a position less.

+Bear in mind that this defragmentation is made only on the translator's configuration, and not on the one of the main control panel.